 4. Triple-check and learn the regulations to avoid running into any legal issues.

 Sadly, to live off-grid has become illegal in some states.
 You have to know about these regulations before buying the land and building your new home.
-Personally, I will never understand why the government imposes these type of regulations.
+Personally, I will never understand why the government imposes these type of rules.
 Not even rainwater is free for the taking in some states.
 It seems that the government is trying to make an enemy out of the US citizens.
 Unfortunately, we cannot escape from these regulations and it’s better to know what is possible and what is not when you live off-grid.
 Do a thorough research on what you will be able to do with the land you are about to purchase or what are the possible modifications you may want to make to the home.
 You will need a piece of land to live off-grid and it’s better to make the most of it.

 5. Stock up on tools and make sure you have everything you might need.

 But even so, before you start to live off-grid, it’s better to stock up on gardening tools that can be found in thrift shops, garage and yard sales, or just get them from friends who have some they do not use.
 Having more than one tool of the same type will be ideal, as you will be using them a lot.
-You will need all sorts of tools for your house and for your garden so make sure you can buy them in advance.
+You will need all sorts of tools for your house and your garden so make sure you can buy them in advance.

 6. Practice to live off-grid before you GO PRO.